quantumJLBass/boa-fraud/profiles/addresses/US/STATES/DELAWARE/251 LITTLE FALLS DR, WILMINGTON, DE, 19808-1674/251 LITTLE FALLS DR, WILMINGTON, DE, 19808-1674.md

 
 
 5 months ago
-I want to know why I’m not getting employed here.
-I’ve interviewed at this company 4-6 times in the last 3 years.
-I’m smart and learn fast.
-At least I’m someone that actually wants to work and not be on unemployment.
+I want to know why I'm not getting employed here.
+I've interviewed at this company 4-6 times in the last 3 years.
+I'm smart and learn fast.
+At least I'm someone that actually wants to work and not be on unemployment.
 Unbelievable 👎🏻

-Edit: November 2023- I had two interviews with them and still didn’t get the position, which was still strange to me because they said my resume was very impressive and one of the interviewers stated the same thing.
+Edit: November 2023- I had two interviews with them and still didn't get the position, which was still strange to me because they said my resume was very impressive and one of the interviewers stated the same thing.
 But the one thing I did notice in the interview was that the one of them (2 interviewers) questioned my resume a lot and asked who I was and what my hobbies were.
-He then stated: well, if you want to be part of this company, you have to have to be a team player and come to happy hours, and really be apart of everyone’s life and it can’t just be about you all the time.
+He then stated: well, if you want to be part of this company, you have to have to be a team player and come to happy hours, and really be apart of everyone's life and it can't just be about you all the time.
 It was very strange because he automatically assumed I would be a certain way while HE asked me about my background.
-I’m SO glad I didn’t get this job.
-I found another job where I’m happy, get treated with respect, and get spoiled with gifts around Christmas and everyone is incredibly nice and not fake, and my hours are amazing.From other reviews I’ve seen for CSC, I probably would have hated this job and the schedule.
-There’s a lot of negative reviews for this company.
+I'm SO glad I didn't get this job.
+I found another job where I'm happy, get treated with respect, and get spoiled with gifts around Christmas and everyone is incredibly nice and not fake, and my hours are amazing.From other reviews I've seen for CSC, I probably would have hated this job and the schedule.
+There's a lot of negative reviews for this company.
 So thank you for not hiring me.
-I’m better off!
+I'm better off!

 
 11